-GRIEVANCE PROCEDURE
+GRIEVANCE PROCEDURES

-A student has the right to bring forward a complaint or an item of concern regarding any aspect of his or her educational experience including misapplication of campus policies, rules, regulations, and procedures, or unfair treatment, such as coercion, reprisal, or intimidation by an instructor or other campus employee.
-Students should initially discuss the complaint or concern with their instructor or program director immediately.
+A grievance is a claim, a complaint or an expression of concern made by a student regarding any aspect of his or her educational experience including misapplication of campus policies, rules, regulations, and procedures, or unfair treatment, such as coercion, reprisal, or intimidation by an instructor or other campus employee.
+Students should initially discuss the grievance with their instructor or program director immediately.

-A grievance is the escalation of the complaint to a next level authority.
-If the issue is about an academic decision such as a grade, please see the academic appeals process.
+An appeal is the escalation of the complaint to a next level authority.
+If the appeal is about an academic decision such as a grade, please see the academic appeals process.

-A student has the right to submit a grievance with respect to
+A student has the right to appeal all matters with respect to

-- Disciplinary action taken for a violation of student conduct standards - Admissions decisions - Tuition and fees - Financial awards or policies, including satisfactory academic progress - Educational policies, procedures, and grading concerns
+- Disciplinary action taken for a violation of student conduct standards - Admissions decisions - Tuition and fees matters - Financial awards or policies, including satisfactory academic progress - Educational policies, procedures, and grading concerns

-Concerns about academic matters should first be addressed through the Student Appeal Process; concerns about non-academic matters should first be addressed directly with the head of the department or departments involved.
+Concerns about academic matters should first be addressed through the academic appeals process; concerns about non-academic matters should first be addressed directly with the head of the department or departments involved.